 Dr. Shannon M. Risk

-Associate Professor of History; Director, Public History Minor; Director, Women's Studies Minor; Fulbright Campus Program Advisor
+Associate Professor and Department Chair of History; Director, Public History Minor; Director, Women's Studies Minor; Fulbright Campus Program Advisor

 - Office Location: